 For the less accessible parts of Lisbon, there are funiculars to get to some of the historical parts of the city that would otherwise have not been possible.
 These national treasures will elevate you up hilly terrains to explore popular tourist landmarks and activities!

-Last but not least, walking is a wonderful way of exploring for a weekend in Lisbon.
-Most of the landmarks and tourist attractions in the city center are easily reachable on foot and allow you to really experience Lisbon’s little hidden gems that you may find along the way, as well as having the freedom to stop and take photographs of the incredible heritage buildings and architecture along the way.
+Last but not least, walking is a wonderful way of exploring on a weekend in Lisbon.
+Most of the landmarks and tourist attractions in the city centre are easily reachable on foot and allow you to really experience Lisbon’s little hidden gems that you may find along the way, as well as having the freedom to stop and take photographs of the incredible heritage buildings and architecture along the way.

 Lisbon has a rich and diverse nightlife, whether you’re after a cocktail alongside the river, or would like to spend some of your 36 hours in Lisbon dancing the night away.
+The city is also home to some of the most popular festivals in Portugal!

 Note that Lisbon’s nightlife only really starts after midnight, so keep in mind that you may want to have a lie-in the next day!
 Many restaurants only open after 7 pm, and bars are packed until well after midnight, with clubs only filling up from about 2 am.